jundalisay/spblist/content/en/research/mohammad/quran/sura-007c.md

 {{< s v="85-86" >}} We sent to the people of Madyan their brother Shuaib.
 He said:

 {{< l a="Shuaib" >}}
-“O my people, worship Allah.
+“O my people, worship Enki.
 Give full measure and weight.
 Do not:
 - cheat people out of their rights
 - corrupt the land once it has been set right.
-- lurk on every path, making threats and turning away from Allah's path those who believe in Him, seeking to distort it.
+- lurk on every path, making threats and turning away from Enki's path those who believe in Him, seeking to distort it.

 Remember how you were few, and how He made you numerous.

 So note the consequences for the corrupters.

 Some of you believed in my message.
 Some do not believe.
-Be patient until Allah judges between us
+Be patient until Enki judges between us
 {{< /l >}}